 When a feature doesn’t exactly match your needs, try extending it.
 The ASP.NET team are artists as it comes to writing solid extensible frameworks.
 I’d like to point to ASP.NET Membership again.
 You can write your own provider which integrates with ASP.NET seamlessly.

 Move as much as possible away from your page

-Separating the businesslogic and data-accesslogic from your presentationlogic positively affects the quality of your page and code-behind in so many ways.
+Separating the domain and persistence away from your presentation logic positively affects the quality of your page and code-behind in so many ways.